IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 * Simulates a manual or automatic interlocking at a diamond
 * Designed for simplicity and to cover most use cases
 * Triggered by either TrainSpotter sensors (automatic interlocking) or pushbuttons (manual interlocking)
-* Controls a 2-aspect signal, typically displaying red and green, in each direction
+* Controls a 2-aspect signal capable of displaying stop and clear (typically red and green) in each direction on one track
 * Optional delay time (fixed or randomized) between arrival and green signal
 * Compatible with both common anode (positive) and common cathode (negative) signals
 * Realistic signal fading during changes for both tri-light and searchlight style signals
 * Simple plug-and-play compatibility with most Atlas HO and N scale signals
+* 5V output for powering fixed aspect heads, such as red signals on the non-operational crossing track
 * Includes control board and TrainSpotter optical detector(s)
 * Powered from 6V to 24V DC, AC, or DCC power.

 ### Typical Applications

-* Automatic interlocking
-* Manual interlocking
+* Adding signals to simple single track diamonds replicating automatic or manual interlockings

 ---